arduino-libraries/NTPClient/README.md

 NTPClient timeClient(ntpUDP);

 // You can specify the time server pool and the offset, (in seconds)
-// additionally you can specify the update interval (in milliseconds).
+// additionaly you can specify the update interval (in milliseconds).
 // NTPClient timeClient(ntpUDP, "europe.pool.ntp.org", 3600, 60000);

 void setup(){